chopeen/last-fm-not-mine-alert-web/.github/README.md

 ## TODO

+1. (!)
+Modify the API (and then `PostAsJsonAsync`) so that the key is sent as a query parameter (or even better - in a header), but artist name in the request body
+1. (!)
+Show a confirmation that a new entry was added successfully
 1. Find some CSS styling
 1. Add robots.txt to prevent indexing
 1. Validation for for entered values - letters, digits, commas, hyphens, what else?